 Water, Beach and Sporting Clubs in Beirut

-If strolling into the water off the Corniche like the locals do doesn’t overly appeal, there are plenty of other ways to enjoy the water and cool off around Beirut.
+If strolling into the water off the Corniche as the locals do doesn’t overly appeal, there are plenty of other ways to enjoy the water and cool off around Beirut.

 The Sporting Club